ltoleary3/Bluetooth-Shiny-Bot/README.md

     ```
 * If Python is installed, an output should be returned that is similar to: `Python 3.8.6 `
 * If a Python version is not installed, it can be found at the [Python Downloads Page](https://www.python.org/downloads/)
+* _Note: Its possible Python **IS** intalled and doesnt work by using the `python` command.
+Usually this is the case when Python 3 is installed in which case you should use the command `python3`

 3. Verify pip has been installed.
 This is usually installed by default with Python, but there are a few rare cases where it is not.
 To do so, use the following command in the command prompt:
     ```bash